radius-project/blog/radblog/content/posts/2026/community-update-may/index.md

 #### Automated resource type registration

-- **Resource types are now automatically registered on install** — Radius uses [resource types](https://docs.radapp.io/guides/operations/resource-types/) to understand what kinds of infrastructure your app can use (e.g., containers, databases, message queues).
+- **Resource Types are now automatically registered on install** — Radius [Resource Types](https://docs.radapp.io/concepts/resource-types/) defines the resources your applications can use (e.g., containers, databases, message queues).
 Previously, operators had to manually register each type.
 Now, all default resource types from the [resource-types-contrib](https://github.com/radius-project/resource-types-contrib) repository are registered automatically when you install Radius, so you can start deploying immediately. ([#11911](https://github.com/radius-project/radius/pull/11911))

 #### Additional improvements